 Consideration for the acquisition of a company can be provided not only in the form of cash, but also in the form of shares in the acquiring company.
-This may be in the interest of UNIQA as the seller and in the interest of the buyer.
-Apart from the acquisition of a company through a contribution in kind by the target company against the issue of new shares (increase in share capital), there may be cases in which it is deemed necessary or useful for strategic reasons to grant the seller consideration in the form of shares (possibly in addition to a cash purchase price), thus granting a share in the company of equivalent value.
-Treasury shares can be used, above all, in such cases.
+This may be in the interest of UNIQA as the buyer and in the interest of the seller.
+Apart from the acquisition of a company through a contribution in kind by the target company against the issue of new shares (increase in share capital), there may be cases in which it is deemed necessary or appropriate for strategic reasons to grant the seller consideration in the form of shares (possibly in addition to a cash purchase price), thus granting a participating interest in the company of equivalent value.
+In such cases, in particular, treasury shares can be used.
 This procedure is in the Company's interest if it has a strategic interest in the seller of the company acquiring a small share in UNIQA.
-Given the fact that the purchase of own shares is limited to a total of 10% of the share capital (in almost all cases pursuant to Section 65 Stock Corporation Act), a seller cannot acquire a material participation in UNIQA.
+Given the fact that the purchase of own shares is limited to a total of 10% of the share capital (in almost all cases pursuant to section 65 of the Stock Corporation Act), a seller cannot acquire a material participation in UNIQA.
 Granting treasury shares as (partial) consideration in the acquisition of a company takes less time than increasing the share capital, which may be an additional argument in favor of (partial) consideration in shares for the seller of a company.
 If the Company bought back its own shares at an earlier point in time and the share has appreciated in the meantime, the transaction results in savings for the Company.
 When determining the consideration for the acquisition of the company, treasury shares offered as (partial) consideration are usually recognized at the current (average) share price or their higher intrinsic value, rather than the lower historic acquisition cost.